JonJagger/cyber-dojo/md/docker-server.md

   * Deep-breath...<br/>
     the `unit_test_framework` entry in `manifest.json`
     file names the function inside `app/lib/OutputParser.rb`
-    used to determine if the output from running `cyber-dojo.sh` in your Docker container on the animals current files qualifies as a red traffic-light, an amber traffic-light, or a green traffic-light.<br/>
+    used to determine if the output from running `cyber-dojo.sh`, in your Docker container, on the animals current files, qualifies as a red traffic-light, an amber traffic-light, or a green traffic-light.<br/>
     And exhale...<br/>
     There are lots of examples in